uri-interop/interface/README-RESEARCH.md

 ### User Information Component

-7 of the 16 projects offer a string of the combined username and password portions of the URI, [per the RFC](https://datatracker.ietf.org/doc/html/rfc3986/#section-3.2.1), either via a getter method or a property:
+7 of the 16 projects offer a string of the combined username and password portions of the URI, [per RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986/#section-3.2.1), either via a getter method or a property:

 |          | User Information |
 | -------- | ---------------- |